Holy Week & Easter

 A spoken service with the blessing of palms.

-10:00 AM — Palm Sunday Procession & Eucharist
+10:00 AM — Palm Sunday Procession & Choral Eucharist

 Our principal Palm Sunday service begins with the blessing of palms and a procession recalling Jesus’ entry into Jerusalem.
 The Cathedral Choir leads music during this service.
+The service begins near the outdoor altar, in the rain garden adjacent to the parking lot.

 Monday in Holy Week March 30